30 Picturesque Places to Visit in Nepal

 In addition to its religious significance, Badimalika is blessed with splendid natural beauty.
 Nestled amidst the peaceful hills of the Himalayas range, the area surrounding the temple offers lush green forest and a picturesque landscape.
 The distinct character of the spot is the meadow grassland that covers the hills that your eye can see.
 The serene ambiance and scenic vistas are perfect for those wanting a connection with nature.

 Tribeni Patan, situated nearby, adds icing on the cake for the region.
 Tribeni Patan is the confluence of three holy rivers: Kaligandaki, Seti, and Triveni.
 This sacred confluence holds cultural and spiritual significance for Hindi devotees.
-Overall, the journey to the Badimalika and Tribeni Patan offers captivating adventures and experiences for spiritual seekers, nature lovers, and culture enthusiasts.
+Overall, the journey to Badimalika and Tribeni Patan offers captivating adventures and experiences for spiritual seekers, nature lovers, and culture enthusiasts.

-13. Bhaktapur Durbar Square – The Living Heritage.
+13. Bhaktapur Durbar Square: The Living Heritage.

 Bhaktapur Durbar Square is a UNESCO World Heritage Site located in the ancient city of Bhaktapur, Nepal.
 It is a living cultural and historical gem that showcases the rich living heritages of Newari communities and offers a unique experience distinct from Basantapur Durbar Square in Kathmandu and Patan Durbar Square in Lalitpur.